PowerDNS/pdns/docs/manpages/sdig.1.rst

 insecure
     when using DoT, do not validate the server certificate. subjectName *name*
-    when using DoT, verify the server certificate is issued for *name*. caStore *file*
+    when using DoT, verify the server certificate is issued for *name*.
+The `openssl` provider will accept an empty name and still make sure the certificate is issued by a trusted CA, `gnutls` will only do the validation if a name is given.
+    Default is the empty name.
+caStore *file*
     when using Dot, read the trusted CA certificates from *file*.
 Default is to use the system provided CA store. tlsProvider *name*